jairus-m/dbt-mcp-claude-devcontainer/README.md

 2. Add the following to your project's `.devcontainer/devcontainer.env` file:
    - [Dev Container Environment Variables Needed for dbt MCP and Claude Code CLI](https://github.com/jairus-m/dbt-mcp-claude-devcontainer/blob/main/src/devcontainer-template.env)
    - Note:
-     - Refer to [dbt-mcp/README.md](https://github.com/dbt-labs/dbt-mcp/blob/main/README.md) for environment variable configuration
+     - Refer to [dbt-mcp/README.md](https://github.com/dbt-labs/dbt-mcp/blob/main/README.md) for environment variable configurations
      - Your Anthropic credentials enironment variables will depend on if you're using the defualt Anthropic base URL or a 3rd Party Proxy

 4. Confirm that you have the following in your projects root: